Towards U(N|M) knot invariant from ABJM theory: Introduction

-The knot invariant and the character average have an analogous structure to a matrix integral in the presence of external fields, which is dual to a correlation function of characteristic polynomials.
+The knot invariant and the character average have an analogous structure to a matrix integral in the presence of an external field, which is dual to a correlation function of characteristic polynomials.
 Especially in the case of supermatrix models, the corresponding correlation function is that for the characteristic polynomial ratio.
-There is an interesting determinantal formula for this correlation function, which consists of a single pair correlation function as a kernel~\cite{Fay:1973,Borodin:2006AAM,Bergere:2009zm}.
+For this correlation function, there is an interesting determinantal formula which consists of a single pair correlation function as a kernel~\cite{Fay:1973,Borodin:2006AAM,Bergere:2009zm}.
 In this way we shall expect that a similar determinantal structure can be found in $\U(N|N)$ theory, and the $\U(1|1)$ expectation value plays a role as the kernel function there.
 We will show in this paper such a determinantal formula for the average with a particular type of the character representation.